Witiko/doctoral-thesis/defense.md

-An example of an intrinsic evaluation measure is the *word analogy accuracy*, which measures how well token embeddings produced by language models can be used for analogical reasoning, as you can see in the picture.
+An example of an intrinsic evaluation measure is the *word analogy accuracy*, which measures how well token embeddings produced by language models can be used for analogical reasoning, as you can see in the left picture.
 While the word analogy accuracy does not directly tell us how useful the token embeddings will be for semantic matching and math-aware search, it is fast and can be a useful proxy for extrinsic evaluation measures such as *the F₁-score*, *mean average precision*, or *nDCG'*, which measure the relevance of search results using costly human annotations.

 To evaluate the speed of an search engine, we can measure how much real time is spent to *train* token embeddings and other machine learning components,